UddeshJain/log-analytics/README.md

 * To start virtual machine run command ```vagrant up``` in the terminal, it will take some time so be patience.
 * When ```vagrant up``` is finished running you will get your shell prompt back.
 At this point, you can run ```vagrant ssh``` to log in to your newly installed Linux VM!
 * Inside the VM, change directory to ```/vagrant```.
-* Now download data file [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) and put this file inside your working directory.
+* Now download data file from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) and put this file inside your working directory.
 * To load the data run command ```psql -d news -f newsdata.sql```.
 * Now run ```psql news``` command to directly connect to the database and create the views given below.